 Assessing The Load

-In order to design a rack system with adequate capacity to handle a given load, the design engineer must be informed of the weights and dimensions of the individual loads intended for the system.
+In order to design a rack system with adequate capacity to handle a given load, the design engineer must know the weights and dimensions of the individual loads intended for the system.

 Assessing the Pallet

 As the point of contact between load and the rollers or skate wheels, the pallet is also a critical element of pallet flow system design.
-Type, dimension and orientation of the pallets to be used in a system can have a significant impact on its design.
+Type, dimension, and orientation of the pallets used in a system can have a significant impact.

 Looking for more information on how to pick the optimal pallet rack system for your operation?
-RMI will be presenting “Warehouse Racking Systems for the E-Commerce World,” at ProMat 2019 on Wednesday, April 10 at 2:15 p.m. in Theater B in the South Hall of McCormick Place.
+RMI will be presenting “Warehouse Racking Systems for the E-Commerce World,” at ProMat 2019.